|St. James Barracks in the 1850s. M.J. Cazabon|

 The forty hour work week, introduced by the Welfare Association and accepted and implemented by the government, as sudden as it was, served to create a breakdown in discipline and compromised loyalty to the Service.
 It generated, in the long run, the backlog of cases in the courts and eventually the overcrowding and near collapse of the prison system where, in the remand yards, a university for criminals was created.

 These events were further exacerbated by the emigration of some one hundred and ten thousand people who left Trinidad and Tobago from 1960 to 1970; about one tenth of the population.
 In the previous period, 1950 to 1960, just four thousand people had emigrated.
-This emigration left many children and young people without parents, exemplars and proper guidance.
+This emigration was both a loss culturally and a loss intellectually, as many of these were urban dwelling secondary school educated.
+(The population of Port of Spain in the 1960s-70s stood about 100,000, it is now perhaps 25,000) It left many children and young people without parents, exemplars and proper guidance.
 Without a doubt the society was undergoing a fundamental change, an exodus, in fact, as in the following twenty years, over one hundred seventy thousand persons would leave Trinidad and Tobago to seek their fortunes abroad, producing a generation of the so called “barrel children”.
 Children whose only contact with their parents were the barrels of gifts received by them from time to time.
 To have an idea of what segment of the population that was in the majority of this exodus is to note that carnivals appeared in Brooklyn, London, and in Toronto, as well as in other places.

 The corollary to the emigration phenomenon was immigration.
-This saw about the same amount of people, mostly from the other islands, come to this country, as those who had left it.
-These lived increasingly in scattered squatter communes along the east-west corridor and in the older neglected and impoverished areas, both in the east and to the north-west of the city of Port-of-Spain.
+This saw about the same amount of people, all from the other islands, come to this country, as those who had left it.
+These were mostly primary school educated, if at all, and lived increasingly in scattered squatter communes along the east-west corridor and in the older neglected and impoverished areas, both in the east and to the north-west of the city of Port-of-Spain.

 |Commissioner of Police |